kirbycope/hearthstone-bedrock/README.md

    - When used it will _place_ a Waystone entity
 1. Attack the Waystone with the Hearthstone to remove it and pick up the placer
    - Nothing else can damage the Waystone

+## Packaging the Add-on
+1. Open a new terminal in Visual Studio Code
+1. Run `.\pack.ps1`

 ### Image Credits
 * [hearthstone.png](/development_resource_packs/hearthstone-bedrock/textures/items/hearthstone.png) is based on [wowpedia](https://static.wikia.nocookie.net/wowpedia/images/c/cb/Inv_misc_rune_01.png/revision/latest?cb=20091028041736)